 Whispers of a Free Jordanian Visa at Eilat

 However, this seems to be something of a grey area.
-Various different things have been reported.
+Various things have been reported.

-Some travellers have received visas with no problem.
+Some travelers have received visas with no problem.
 However, others have reported that they did have to pay the 40JD visa fee as usual.

-Meanwhile, other travellers have advised that they were charged a 60JD exit tax when departing Jordan after travelling on this visa.
+Meanwhile, other travelers have advised that they were charged a 60JD exit tax when departing Jordan after traveling on this visa.

 The 3 Israel-Jordan Land Borders and How to Cross Them